WELCOME TO 50:50

 Song info:

-The Family and the Fishing Net is a track taken from Peter Gabriel's fourth solo album, released in September 1982.
+Secret World is a track taken from Peter Gabriel's album Us, released in September 1992.

 Words and music by Peter Gabriel.
-Produced by Peter Gabriel and David Lord.
+Produced by Daniel Lanois and Peter Gabriel.

 Published by Real World Music Ltd. / Sony Music Publishing.